 Can you lose belly fat on a rowing machine?

-A rower is a great way to burn fat.
+A rowing machine offers a great way to burn fat.
 Rowers activate over 80% of the body's muscles, and muscle mass requires the body to have an increased metabolism.
 The actual cardio from this machine also helps to burn calories and get rid of that stubborn belly fat.
 When it comes to belly fat, your diet also plays an important part.
 When you combine the calorie burn from a home rowing workout with a healthy diet, you will get rid of that belly fat in no time.
 And the best part is that it will be easy to maintain because rowing is not only healthy but also fun.